 The state attracted Foreign Direct Investment (FDI) inflow worth US$ 605 million during April 2000 and March 2020 according to the data released by Department for Promotion of Industry and Internal Trade (DPIIT).
 Investment intentions filed in the state is Rs 29,826 crore (US$ 4.27 billion) in 2019.

-Some of the major initiatives taken by the Government to promote Sikkim as an investment destination are:
+Below are some of the major initiatives taken by the Government to promote Odisha as a promising investment destination: